EggspressBlog/Eggspress/my_posts/getting_started/quick-start.md

 In the **Related Posts** section below, we link a few helpful posts you may wish to read to get the most out of Eggspress.

-As always, your feedback is welcome.
+## Give us feedback

-You can leave your feedback, report a bug, ask questions, or suggest new features by using your Github account to [create an issue](https://github.com/dentonzh/Eggspress/issues/new).
+Leave a comment, report a bug, ask questions, or suggest new features by using your Github account to [create an issue](https://github.com/dentonzh/Eggspress/issues/new).

+Please also consider giving us a star on [our main repository](https://github.com/dentonzh/Eggspress).

+Thanks for using Eggspress!

 ![First place racer](winner.jpeg)